Cycle 2

 If the student doesn’t hold the sound for two seconds, say: “Read this sound slowly like this: /ăăă/.
 Let’s read it together.
 Get ready: /ăăă/.
 Good.
 Your turn…”

-This task introduces students to saying (not reading yet) the /th/ phoneme which some students find tricky.
+This task introduces students to saying (not reading yet) the /th/ sound which some students find tricky.
 That sound occurs in the second and third words in this task: the and they.

 Correcting the student: